lstrojny/functional-php/README.md

 ### Additional functions:

- - Functional\each(): Applies a callback to each element
+ - `Functional\each(array|Traversable collection, callable callback)`: Applies a callback to each element
- - Functional\map(): Applies a callback to each element in the array and collects the return value
+ - `Functional\map(array|Traversable collection, callable callback)`: Applies a callback to each element in the array and collects the return value